jwtk/jjwt/README.md

 without [creating a new JJWT issue](https://github.com/jwtk/jjwt/issues/new) and discussing your desired changes **first**, _before you start working on it_.

-It would be a shame to reject your earnest and genuinely appreciated pull request if it might not not align with the project's goals, design expectations or planned functionality.
+It would be a shame to reject your earnest and genuinely appreciated pull request if it might not align with the project's goals, design expectations or planned functionality.
 We've sadly had to reject large PRs in the past because they were out of sync with project or design expectations - all because the PR author didn't first check in with the team first before working on a solution.